Torklift Camper Tie Downs

 Truck Camper Tie Downs

 What is a camper tie down?
 Truck camper tie downs are essentially a stabilizing bar with two long bolts.
-Each with a hook on one end to help distribute the truck camper’s weight on your vehicle.
-Depending on how much you care about your truck camper or other people you could use rope, ratchet straps even thick heavy wire.
+Each with a hook on one end to help distribute & stablize the truck camper’s weight within your vehicle.
+Depending on how much you care about your truck camper or other people you could use rope, ratchet straps even thick speaker wire.
+I suppose…?!
 I wouldn’t recommend any of that but ……they are options.
 So is sandpaper for toilet paper.
 I won’t judge.